Probely/farcaster-onprem-agent/README.md

 # System Resources

-The Agent is a basic Docker container requiring little resources.
+The Agent is a Docker container requiring very few resources.

 The following table describes the minimum system resources.